tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectACCT1.png">

 __1.1__ The first step is to initiate the pipeline.
 You will be prompted to locate the installation location of the pipeline, as this will vary by user preference.
 This is so that our program knows where you have downloaded it.
-Select the directory/folder named __scripts_for_auto_cell_count__.
+Select the directory/folder named [scripts_for_auto_cell_count](scripts_for_auto_cell_count).

 <img src = "figures/selectSource.PNG">